Robust constrained nonlinear Model Predictive Control with Gated Recurrent Unit model -- Extended version: Numerical example

 where the states $h_1, h_2, h_3, h_4$ are the water level in the four different tanks, while the inputs are $q_a$ and $q_b$ and represent the inlet flows in the two valves.
 The numerical values of the system parameters can be found in \cite{alvarado2011four-tank}.
 The objective is to control the water level in the two bottom tanks, $h_1$ and $h_2$, while respecting the following constraints:

 To obtain the dataset for the training of the GRU network a simulator of the plant was forced with a multilevel pseudo-random signal, and the output response was sampled with a sampling time $T_s = 25s$.
+In particular $q_a$ and $q_b$ in the dataset are two piecewise constant signals, with random values within the saturation constraints and a random changing step time.
 A sequence of input-output data of 20000 time steps was collected, and it was split in 15000 time steps for training, 2500 for validation and 2500 for testing.
 Then, the training data have been divided into shortest subsequences of length 500 time steps each, and the training was performed using a batch size of 5.
 To enforce the $\delta$ISS property in the final network, a regularization terms was introduced in the loss to penalize sets of weights that do not respect the condition $\nu < 1$, as suggested in \cite{Bonassi2022rnn}.
 The performances of the final GRU model have been assessed with the FIT index, defined as

 where $y$ is the real output present in the dataset, $\xi$ is the output predicted by the model and $y_{avg}$ is the average value of $y$.
 The final network has $n=20$ neurons, respects the $\delta$ISS condition and has a FIT on the test dataset of 92.7\% for $h_1$ and of 89.7\% for $h_2$.
 For the simulation the observer gains $L_r$ and $L_z$ have been selected to minimize $\nu_o$, that is equivalent to minimize $\norm{U_r - L_r U_o}_\infty$ and $\norm{U_z - L_z U_o}_\infty$.
+The resulting gains are such that $\norm{L_r}_\infty = 0.002$ and $\norm{L_z}_\infty = 0.003$.
 The cost matrices for the MPC were set to $Q = I_n$ and $R = 0.01 I_m$, and it was selected a prediction horizon of $N = 15$. $\Bar{w}_y$ was estimated as the maximum absolute value of the prediction error on the test dataset in the normalized variables, obtaining $\Bar{w}_y = 0.12$.
 To try to keep as low as possible the initial observer estimation error, the initial output of the plant was measured and $\hat{x}_0$ was set to the equilibrium point of the GRU network corresponding to that output.
 The initial value of $\hat{e}_o$ was assumed to be 0.02, and it monotonically decreases to $\Bar{e}_\infty \approx 0.01$.